GalinaMakarova/FlowerShop/README.md

 ---

-#Created: #
+#CHANGES: #
-1. JPA part - Entities, Repositories, Services
+1. Created 4 tests: 1 for JPA, 1 for controllers, 1 for services and 1 for ML part
-2. Controllers for all entities
+2. Changed repository part to JpaRepository
-3. Test for all controllers
+3. Changed some services for normal testing
-4. Test for JPA part - add operation only
+4. after #3 changed some controllers